dfsp-spirit/NeuroFormats.jl/README.md

 * Read DTI track data from [DiffusionToolkit](http://trackvis.org/dtk/) TRK files: `read_trk()`

+## News

+* 2023-07-06: We just released version 0.3.0 of NeuroFormats.
+This version has been updated for recent Julia versions and works with Julia 1.9.
+It also adds support for writing label files.
+See the [CHANGES](./CHANGES) for more details.

 ## Installation

 You can find [NeuroFormats on JuliaHub](https://juliahub.com/ui/Packages/NeuroFormats/zxLcF/), so all you need to do is: